 To have a VHF radio on your boat it is a legal requirement for you to have a Vhf marine radio licence to operate it

 There are 2 radio licenses:

 LROCP.
-This is a full Vhf marine radio licence which includes VHF and radio.
+This is a full Vhf radio licence Perth which includes VHF and radio.
 50 multiple choice questions pass mark 70% 35 correct

 Mostly for commercial operators.
 Lots of book reading with this one

 SROCP.
 This is the most common operator gets just a VHF license and is easier.( Not so much study) 25 Questions pass mark 70% or 18

 Both licenses are the same price and can be conducted at our training center at Maylands.
 Marina 38 Hardey Road Maylands.
 The quiz usually takes about 20 mins.

 Marine Radio Examinations are conducted under OMC guidelines .
 Total Cost $200

 Don’t forget to have a passport size photo with you to attach to your answer sheet